 Waralungku Arts (pronounced Wharr Ral Loonghu) is an indigenous art centre located in the remote town of Borroloola.
 NT.
-It is not-for-profit, and fully owned and governed by Aboriginal peoples of the region.
+It’s not-for-profit, and fully owned and governed by Aboriginal peoples of the region.
 Waralungku Arts represents artists the from the regions four main language groups – Yanyuwa, Garrwa, Marra and Gudanji.

-Waralungku artists are producing vibrant contemporary work which reflects history and tradition, but also speaks of current issues and concerns for Aboriginal people of today.
+Waralungku artists are producing vibrant contemporary work which reflects history and tradition, but also speak of current issues and concerns for Aboriginal people of today.
 The leading Borroloola artists explore a range of themes in their work including the life and the history of the community, wider political views and environmental concerns and also (very often) simply the distinctive beauty of the surrounding landscape.